shalivan/shalivan.github.io/_posts/PSY/08-01-01-GameDesign.md

 ## Player Character

 Bridging player and character

-characterization - understanding character, to resonate. how much u know about character. what convince us to invest time in them. personality convey thou dialog. what would they really say.
+more emergent if character can surprise you ? .> characterization - understanding character, to resonate. how much u know about character. what convince us to invest time in them. personality convey thou dialog. what would they really say.

 ## Non Player Character NPC's
 - brign stisfaction, dont stole moments from player or be burden u must cary on.